nasaharvest/openmapflow/README.md

 **Important:** When a new model is pushed to the repository a Github action will be run to deploy this model to Google Cloud.
 To allow the Github action to access Google Cloud add a new repository secret ([instructions](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository)).
 - In step 5 of the instructions, name the secret: `GCP_SA_KEY`
-- In step 6, enter a Google Cloud Service Accoutn key ([how to create](https://cloud.google.com/iam/docs/creating-managing-service-account-keys))
+- In step 6, enter a Google Cloud Service Account key ([how to create](https://cloud.google.com/iam/docs/creating-managing-service-account-keys))

 Now after merging the pull request, the model will be deployed to Google Cloud.